Vincenzo Maculani: The Inquisition

 Thereafter, Maculani was called to Rome by Pope Urban VIII, who named him procurator-general of his order during a visit to France.
 He became an inquisitor (the official title being Commissary General) under Urban's Cardinal-Nephew; Grand Inquisitor of the Roman Inquisition, Francesco Barberini.

-After Galileo Galilei's falling-out with Pope Urban VIII, Maculani conducted the first interview with the scientist (on 12 April 1633); the inquiry was conducted in Fra Vincenzo's chambers at the Palace of the Inquisition in Rome.
+After Galileo Galilei's falling out with Pope Urban VIII, Maculani conducted the first interview with the scientist (on 12 April 1633); the inquiry was conducted in Fra Vincenzo's chambers at the Palace of the Inquisition in Rome.
 This was the first stage in Galileo's trial and persecution by the Inquisition.
 Maculani personally delivered the report of the First Examination to Pope Urban VIII and the Cardinals on 27 April 1633 Maculani also presided at the Third Examination on 10 May 1633.
 Urban VIII ordered a Fourth Examination, to inquire into Galileo's 'intent' in publishing his Dialogue, and specifically authorized Maculani to threaten to use torture.
-However, while Maculani was generally cold and uncaring, it was he who determined that Galileo was too old and too ill to undergo torture.
+However, while Maculani was generally cold and uncaring, it was he who determined that Galileo was too old and too ill to endure torture.